 - This is the first step in Saint-Brieuc Armor Agglomération’s transition to becoming the next smart city in France.

-While BIM is already well anchored in the design and construction workflows of major industrial service providers in the private sector, it remains a fledgling technology (pg.451) in the public services sector.
+Although BIM (Building Information Modeling) is already well anchored in the design and construction workflows of major industrial service providers in the private sector, it remains a fledgling technology (p.
+451) in the public services sector.

 SUEZ Consulting, a leader in environmental engineering, is drawing on its expertise to help change that.
 The company is supporting Saint-Brieuc Armor Agglomération in Western France as it begins its digital transformation and transition to a smart city.